Yōgen

 About the project

-The typeface comprises Latin characters together with hiragana, katakana, and a limited selection of kanji, allowing for a functional yet focused representation of the Japanese writing system.
+The typeface comprises Latin characters together with hiragana, katakana, and a limited selection of kanji, allowing for a focused yet functional representation of the Japanese writing system.
+The design process began with a comparative analysis of the structural, rhythmic, and visual relationships between Japanese and Latin scripts, with the aim of identifying recurring formal principles that could establish continuity across the two systems.

-The design process takes the fluid forms of hiragana as its starting point, drawing inspiration from the stylised depictions of octopuses found in ukiyo-e prints.
-These curved, dynamic shapes define the initial visual logic of the project.
-This logic is then systematically adapted and applied to the other scripts—katakana, kanji, and the Latin alphabet—so that each set maintains its structural identity while aligning with a shared stylistic direction.
+The fluid forms of hiragana became the starting point for the typeface’s visual identity, drawing inspiration from the stylised depictions of octopuses found in ukiyo-e prints.
+These curved and dynamic shapes define the initial design logic and are subsequently adapted to the remaining scripts—katakana, kanji, and the Latin alphabet—while preserving the structural characteristics specific to each writing system.

 The first feature of the typeface are the organic yet sinuous forms, which arise from the influence of inspiration on the structure of hiragana.